Saadat Hasan Manto: Legacy

+Awards

+On 14 August 2012 which is Pakistan's Independence Day, Saadat Hasan Manto was posthumously awarded the Nishan-e-Imtiaz award (Distinguished Service to Pakistan Award) by the Government of Pakistan.

+Film, theatre, and literature

 Manto was a writer whose life story became a subject of intense discussion and introspection.
 During the last two decades, many stage productions were done to present his character in conflict with the harsh socio-economic realities of the post-partition era.
-Danish Iqbal's stage Play Ek Kutte Ki Kahani presented Manto in a new perspective on occasion of his birth centenary.
+Danish Iqbal's stage Play Ek Kutte Ki Kahani presented Manto in a new perspective on the occasion of his birth centenary.

-On 18 January 2005, the fiftieth anniversary of his death, Manto was commemorated on a Pakistani postage stamp.
-On 14 August 2012 which is Pakistan's Independence Day, Saadat Hasan Manto was posthumously awarded the Nishan-e-Imtiaz award (Distinguished Service to Pakistan Award) by the Government of Pakistan.

 In 2015, Pakistani actor and director Sarmad Khoosat made and released a movie, Manto, based on the life of Manto.
 In 2018, the British Broadcasting Corporation named the work Toba Tek Singh among the 100 stories that shaped the world, alongside works by authors like Homer and Virginia Woolf.

 The 2018 film Manto, made by Nandita Das and starring Nawazuddin Siddiqui, is a Bollywood film based on the life of Manto.

+Other Media

+On 18 January 2005, the fiftieth anniversary of his death, Manto was commemorated on a Pakistani postage stamp.

 On 11 May 2020, Google celebrated his 108th birthday with a Google Doodle.